 Bar SixtyFive has some of the most spectacular skyline views in all of New York City.
 Located on the 65th floor of Rockefeller Center, the bar is part of the iconic Rainbow Room (which, sadly, is only open for private events).
 There's an outdoor terrace, but the jaw-dropping views are visible from anywhere in this luxurious lounge.

-What to order: The 1915 Gin & Tonic, made with Dorothy Parker gin, lemon, bitters, and tonic.
+What to order: The 1934 Gin & Tonic, made with Botanist Gin, lemon, Angostura bitters, and Johnnie Ryan tonic.